 Iftar is a fast-breaking meal observed each evening at sundown during the holy month of Ramadan.
 The annual Interfaith Iftar Dinner is an opportunity for the whole community to join our Muslim friends for an evening meal and conversation as they break their Ramadan fast.
 (This year's virtual program will include conversation but no meal.)

 REGISTRATION IS REQUIRED

-- Keynote Speaker – Mayor Greg Fischer
+Keynote Speaker: Mayor Greg Fischer

-- About Ramadan and Call to Prayer – Imam Wasif Iqbal
+About Ramadan and Call to Prayer: Imam Wasif Iqbal

-Breakout Dinner Groups
+Breakout Conversation Groups

 - Each individual group will begin with brief introductions of participants.

 - Share names, where you live, and something you are thankful for.

 - Muslim families will briefly share about Ramadan and what it means to them.

 - Everyone will participate in conversation and sharing.